lfsmoura/lfsmoura.github.io/_posts/2023-03-10-blockslots-slot-machine-launch.md

 tag:
 ---

-It has been a year since I started my crypto journey.I've wanted to build a full dAPP to practice my skills since then.
+It has been a year since I started my crypto journey.
+I've wanted to build a full dAPP to practice my skills since then.
 I've wanted to make something cool but with a limited scope that would allow me to ship a working product.
 Since crypto is ripe with gamblers I've decided to create a fully decentralized slot machine.

 I am excited to announce the launch of [BlockSlots](https://blockslots.xyz/) - a decentralized application (dAPP) on the Polygon network that lets users bet tokens and win big with an exciting slot machine!